Skip to Content

 Fast-growing, flowering vines like trumpet vine (Campsis radicans) or clematis will fill in a trellis quickly with their verdant foliage and bold blossoms.
 Both of these vines are also perennials, which means they will help disguise the utility box year-round.

-4. Plant shrubs
+4. Plant Shrubs

 A tight, orderly row of arborvitae or boxwood will certainly do the trick, but a mixture of evergreen shrubs and flowering varieties will provide both concealment and beauty.
 Choose a variety of heights, colors, and bloom times, and maybe plant a few flowering annuals or perennials in front of the bushes as well.

-5. Grow ornamental grasses
+5. Grow Ornamental Grasses

 Like shrubs, ornamental grasses grow tall, wide, and dense, effectively hiding utility boxes.
 Many have winter interest as well, meaning they can be left standing during the dormant months.

-Perhaps the biggest benefit of tall ornamental grasses is that as long as cables won’t need to be dug up, the grasses can simply be cut down for any repairs to the utility box.
+Perhaps the most significant benefit of tall ornamental grasses is that as long as cables won’t need to be dug up, the grasses can simply be cut down for any repairs to the utility box.
 And unlike with shrubs and many other plants, you can rest assured that the grasses will soon grow back as big and beautiful as ever.

-6. Build a cabinet
+6. Build a Cabinet

 Utility boxes attached to a wall can be covered with a cabinet that you build yourself or hire a local carpenter to install.
 Put up a small cabinet just large enough to encase the box, attaching it to the wall and staining or painting it to match or complement the rest of the house.